MK Law

 While these terms may vary across regions, their core function remains the same: to protect individuals from violence or harm.

 Both Personal Safety and Family Violence Intervention Orders play a crucial role in ensuring safety and preventing harm.
+Our firm provides legal support for both applicants and respondents in intervention order matters, offering experienced representation for either party throughout the legal process.
 Understanding which type of order applies to your situation is essential, and seeking legal advice from specialised lawyers can help navigate the legal complexities involved.
-If you are facing any form of harassment or violence, it’s important to act quickly to secure protection for yourself and your loved ones.
+If you are facing any form of harassment or violence, contact our office today for urgent legal advice and to secure protection for yourself and your loved ones.

 For more information on either PSIO or FVIO, refer to their individual publications.